felipemartinsss/felipemartinsss/README.md

 #### Main tools I've already worked with (or studied) 🧔🏽 🔨:

 There a lot of tools!
 However, not because I'm specialist in all of them.
-In truth, I have a more generalist profile:
+In truth, I have a more generalist profile.

 <div>
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/java/java-original-wordmark.svg" height="50"  />